Waziup/waziup.io-old/content/documentation/installation/configure-vamp.md

     DOCKER_CERT_PATH=/Users/tim/.docker/machine/machines/default
     ```

-3. If Vamp can't find these environment variables, it falls back to using the `unix:///var/run/docker.sock` Unix socket for communicating with Docker.
+3. If waziup can't find these environment variables, it falls back to using the `unix:///var/run/docker.sock` Unix socket for communicating with Docker.
-4. Update the container-driver section in Vamp's config file.
-If you use a package installer like `yum` or `apt-get` you can find this file in `/usr/share/vamp/conf/application.conf`:
+4. Update the container-driver section in waziup's config file.
+If you use a package installer like `yum` or `apt-get` you can find this file in `/usr/share/waziup/conf/application.conf`:

     ```
     ...